-Note: The UK is an oceanic and volatile climate, which means it gets ample rainfall, but it can change in a matter of seconds.
+Note: The UK and Ireland both have oceanic climates, which means they get ample rainfall, but it can change in a matter of seconds.
 Bring plenty of layers and a good rain jacket.

 - 4-5 fellow EF Ultimate Break roommates of the same gender